Advertisement

 Depression

-We all feel down at times, but depression is something more serious.
-Depression is a mood disorder that causes lasting feelings of sadness and worthlessness, trouble concentrating and a loss of interest in activities you would normally enjoy.
-Depression can also disrupt your usual sleep pattern: about three-fourths of people diagnosed with depression also experience insomnia.
+It’s common to feel down at times, but depression is something more serious, and it can disrupt your usual sleep pattern.
+In fact, about 80 to 90 percent of people diagnosed with depression also experience insomnia.

-If you have depression, these strategies can help.
-If you’ve been prescribed a course of treatment, like medication or therapy, for depression, stick to your treatment plan, avoid alcohol—which can worsen symptoms of depression—and keep a journal as a way of expressing feelings of anger, fear or pain.
-You might also consider joining an online community that offers support, encouragement and strategies for those coping with depression.
+If you’ve been prescribed treatment for depression, like medication or therapy, stick to your treatment plan.
+You can also help ease depression symptoms and improve sleep quality by avoiding alcohol.
+Consider keeping a journal as a way of logging and expressing feelings of anger, fear, or pain.
+You might also consider joining an online community that offers support, encouragement, and strategies for those coping with depression.

 An Image